viamrobotics/docs/docs/extend/modular-resources/configure.md

 A *module* makes one or more *modular resources* available for configuration.
 See [Key Concepts of Modular Resource APIs](/extend/modular-resources/key-concepts/) for more information.

-## Add a module from the Viam registry
+## Add a module from the Viam Registry

 The [Viam registry](https://app.viam.com/registry) is a central repository of modules from both Viam and the robotics community that allows you to easily extend Viam's capabilities on your robot.